belkinull/VLAN-Lab-Exercises/README.md

 CORE-SW(config)# interface GigabitEthernet1/0/2
 CORE-SW(config-if)# description TRUNK-TO-SW-A
-!--- On a 3650, this command IS required (unlike 2960 which is dot1q-only)
-CORE-SW(config-if)# switchport trunk encapsulation dot1q
 !--- Force trunk - never rely on auto-negotiation for uplinks CORE-SW(config-if)# switchport mode trunk
 !--- Allow only the VLANs Floor 1 needs - deny everything else